Coaching at Western

 - Boosts productivity and innovation

-Details are provided below for individual coaches and coaching organisations that have demonstrated an understanding of the Higher Education environment.
-You will find individual biographies and links to further information (websites and contact details) to assist you in choosing a suitable coach.
+Details are provided below for individual coaches and coaching organisations that have demonstrated an understanding of the Higher Education environment, including individual biographies and links to further information (websites and contact details) to assist the selection of a suitable coach.

 Business Coaching and Wellbeing Solutions